S3-working-group/s3-practical-guide/content/src/making-sense-of-organizations/purposeful-action.md

 In that context, it is helpful to imagine an intervention as a nested structure of sub-interventions, over as many layers as is necessary to convey what needs to be done or constrained.

-This flexible structure of interventions lends itself to an iterative approach, because interventions can be broken down into smaller parts (sub-interventions) over as many levels as needed, and it's simple to add, replace, or restructure elements as understanding of the situation and requirement evolves or conditions change.
+This flexible structure of interventions lends itself to an iterative approach, because interventions can be broken down into smaller parts (sub-interventions) over as many levels as needed, and it's simple to add, replace, or restructure elements as understanding of the situation and requirement evolves or the situation changes.

 Following the model for purposeful action, there is a specific purpose (driver and requirement) for each of those sub-interventions.
 This recurring pattern of purpose and intervention reflects the complexity of organizational life: activities at one level of detail often reveal new drivers, requirements, and corresponding interventions at another.